Blindnessvisual impairment department

 Sandra Lewis |

 Sandra Lewis, a Professor in the School of Teacher Education at Florida State University, currently is the Program Leader for the Visual Disabilities major.
 Dr. Lewis previously worked as an educator of individuals with visual impairments of all ages in a variety of educational, home, and community settings.
 Immediately before starting at FSU, she worked as a member of a team that conducted comprehensive assessments of students with visual impairments attending public schools in California, including students whose severe disabilities included visual impairment.
 Dr. Lewis is known for her publications and presentations that support quality services to meet the needs of adults and children with visual impairments and recently published a book on strategies for teaching the expanded core curriculum.
 She serves on numerous national, state, and local committees and was honored as the Mary K. Bauman award recipient—one of AER’s highest honors—in 2010.
 She is the director of a long-term state grant to support quality innovative services to students with low vision and has been awarded six OSEP-funded personnel preparation grants and several personnel preparation grants funded by the Rehabilitation Services Administration.
 She recently was selected as the Editor-in-Chief of the Journal of Visual Impairment & Blindness.
+This exceptional service https://domyessay.com/write-my-college-essay offers tailored support to students for essay writing and homework, utilizing expert advice and a wide selection of resources.
+It focuses on enhancing students' academic performance and improving their writing abilities.

 Tessa McCarthy |